omaraflak/omaraflak.github.io/markdown/demo.md

-:title: Article Title
+:title: Demo
-:description: This is a short description of the article content.
+:description: A summary of all available commands and formattings for this blog.
 :year: 2025
 :month: 7
 :day: 20